jonathanhogg/flitter/docs/physics.md

 ### `!constant`

 Specifies a constant force or acceleration to be applied to all particles.
-This is useful for simulating global forces such as fields, winds, or gravity.
+This is useful for simulating global forces, such as large-body gravity.

-- `force` - specifies a constant force vector (such as an electric field)
+- `force` - specifies a constant force vector
-- `acceleration` - specifies a constant acceleration vector (such as large-body gravity)
+- `acceleration` - specifies a constant acceleration vector
 - `strength` - specifies a multiplier for `force`/`acceleration` vector
 (default is `1`)
 - `ease` - specifies an amount of simulation time over which to ramp up `strength`

+Both `force` and `acceleration` may be specified and will apply separately.
+If `acceleration` is specified then it is converted into an equivalent force by multiplying by the particle `mass`.

 ### `!random`